Charles E W Bean, Diaries, AWM38 3DRL 606/19/1 - October - November 1915 - Part 5

 took command.

-Sept 16. v heavy rain during morning.
+Sept 16.
+V. heavy rain during morning.
 All

-tents floored.
-Camp site moved 1/4 mile.
+tents flooded.
+Camp site moved ¼ mile.

-Bde did an attack on day
+Bde did an attack one day

 near Sarpi Camp (its camp)